CONTROLLED PEDESTRIAN CROSSING – A9 MAIN STREET, GOLSPIE

 Supporting a safer, slower Golspie

-This proposal also supports The Highland Council’s recent introduction of a 20mph speed limit through Golspie.
+This proposal also supports Transport Scotland’s recent introduction of a 20mph speed limit through Golspie, and the wider area by the Highland Council.
 Working in conjunction with this initiative, the new pedestrian crossing is intended to further reinforce to drivers that this is a low-speed area, encouraging continued compliance with the reduced speed limit.
 The Highland Council continues to undertake regular speed monitoring surveys to assess vehicle speeds and ensure the effectiveness of these measures in promoting safer travel within Golspie.

 Construction and timescales